 15. Captain Amarinder Singh (25-02-2002 to 01-03-2007; 16-03-2017 to 18-09-2021)

-The ‘Captain’ of Punjab, Captain Amarinder Singh was born on 11 March 1942 in Patiala to the Royal Princely State of Patiala.
-He served as a Captain in the Indian Army and later became the 15th Chief Minister of Punjab.
-Beyond politics, he is an accomplished author, having written several books, including The Last Sunset, The Monsoon War: Young Officers Reminisce: 1965 India-Pakistan War, Saragarhi and the Defence of the Samana Forts, and Honour and Fidelity: India’s Military Contribution to the Great War 1914-18.
+The Captain of Punjab, Captain Amarinder Singh, was born on 11 March 1942 in Patiala to the Royal Princely State of Patiala.
+He once also served as a Captain in the Indian Army and wrote several accomplished books including The Last Sunset, The Monsoon War: Young Officers Reminisce: 1965 India-Pakistan War, Saragarhi and the Defence of the Samana Forts, and Honour and Fidelity: India’s Military Contribution in the Great War 1914-18.

 16. Charanjit Singh Channi (20-09-2021 to 16-03-2022)